RSA-1977/crispy-succotash/RustServer-AutoSetup/README.md

 ## RustServer-AutoSetup will install Rust Server on Debian Based Servers
 ## Usage

-First, download the file:
+First, get the script and make it executable:

-Next, get the script and make it executable:
+Download the file:

 ```bash
 chmod +x Rustsetup.sh